Alvin Wan, Lisa Dunlap*, Daniel Ho*, Jihan Yin, Scott Lee, Henry Jin, Suzanne Petryk, Sarah Adel Bargal, Joseph E. Gonzalez

 97.2% probability

 Machine learning applications such as finance and medicine demand accurate and justifiable predictions, barring most deep learning methods from use.
-In response, previous work combines decision trees with deep learning, creating a dilemma:
+In response, previous work combines decision trees with deep learning, yielding models that:

 Our work culminates in three key contributions that you can takeaway for future research: